 - Sharing competitive knowledge and recommendations to help you craft a successful offer.

 - Expanding the traditional applicant pool to include diverse talent.

 These days, the competition for EdTech candidates is fierce.
 However, putting some additional thought into your recruitment process and selection strategies can improve your odds.
 A recruiting partner with EdTech experience can lend a helping hand by sourcing candidates and following through on hiring best practices to secure top candidates that fit your evolving business needs.

 About the Author

-Jonathan Abrams is the Vice President of Business Development and Senior Search Partner at Partner in Publishing (PIP).
-He leads the EdTech Search practice within PIP.
-With more than 20 years of experience in educational publishing and EdTech, Jonathan has helped some of the most recognizable companies in the business source and secure top talent – even through the extremes of remote work and a competitive market.
+Jonathan Abrams serves as Vice President and Senior Search Partner at Partner in Publishing (PIP).
+With more than 20 years of experience in educational publishing and EdTech, Jonathan leads the Recruiting practice and has helped some of the most recognizable companies in the business build high performance teams – even through the extremes of remote work and a competitive market.